FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 The structure of a SLURM job script is basically that of a shell script.
 This shell script will be executed by the batch system on the requested resource.
 The definition of the resource is done as comments (`#`) with the `SLURM` keywords.
 These are instructions for SLURM.

-A simple example for a SLURM job scipt ({download}`fds-slurm-job-single.sh`) is given below.
-It executes FDS for a single FDS input file.
+A simple example for a SLURM job scipt ({download}`fds-slurm-job-single.sh`) on JURECA is given below.
+An example for the Pleiades system ({download}`fds-slurm-job-single_pleiades.sh`) follows a similar structure.
+Both execute FDS for a single FDS input file.

 ```{literalinclude} ./fds-slurm-job-single.sh
 ```